Hrishita-12/Currency_Converter/README.md

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.

-## License
-MIT License.
-See `LICENSE` for details.

----

-**GitHub Project Description**
-A Python-based **Currency Converter** with a **secure login system** and **real-time exchange rate visualization** using Matplotlib.
-This application allows users to **convert currencies, track trends, and store past conversions**.
-Built with Python, Tkinter, and a database for user authentication, this tool is useful for anyone dealing with international transactions.

-📌 **Features:**
-- Login/Signup authentication
-- Live currency exchange rates
-- Graphical trend analysis using Matplotlib
-- User history tracking

-🚀 **Technologies:** Python, Tkinter, Matplotlib, SQLite/MySQL, Requests API

-🔗 **Get Started**: Clone the repository and run `python main.py`.